curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 printf "Password: " && read -s var && mkpasswd "$var" '$y$parameter$salt$' && var=""
 ```

 Replace the single-quoted value `''` with the copied value.
+It should have similar output as the previous mkpasswd.

 ### passwordFile